Improved Averaged Distribution of $d_3(n)$ in Prime Arithmetic Progressions: Introduction

-where $e(z) := e^{2\pi i z}$ for any $z \in \mathbb{R}$, and $\sideset{}{'}\sum\limits_{m\ (q)}$ indicates that $m$ runs over residues coprime to $q$. \end{defn} It is known that this sum reduces to the Möbius function when $n$ is coprime to $q$, and $c_q(n)=\mu(q)$.\\ \\ Classical results by Selberg, Linnik, and Hooley (independently, 1950s, unpublished) established that the usual divisor function $d(n)$ has an exponent of distribution $2/3$.
-For the ternary divisor function $d_3(n)$, early progress was much harder: Friedlander and Iwaniec \cite{FI} achieved the first development beyond $1/2$, attaining an exponent of distribution $1/2+1/230$.
-This was subsequently improved to $1/2+1/82$ by Heath-Brown \cite{HB}, and to $1/2+1/46$ by Fouvry, Kowalski, and Michel \cite{FKM} (in the case of prime moduli).\\ \\ A different line of development was the use of averaging over arithmetic progressions to extend the range of distribution.
+Classical unpublished work of Selberg, Linnik, and Hooley from the 1950s established that the usual divisor function $d(n)$ has exponent of distribution $2/3$.
+For the ternary divisor function $d_3(n)$, progress beyond $1/2$ was much more difficult.
+Friedlander and Iwaniec \cite{FI} obtained the first improvement, proving an exponent of distribution $1/2+1/230$.
+This was subsequently improved to $1/2+1/82$ by Heath-Brown \cite{HB}, and to $1/2+1/46$ by Fouvry, Kowalski, and Michel \cite{FKM} (in the case of prime moduli).

+A different line of development used averaging over residue classes to extend the range of distribution.
 In 2005, Banks, Heath-Brown, and Shparlinski \cite{BHS} showed that by averaging over all coprime residue classes modulo $q$, one can obtain a power-saving error term for divisor sums for the full range of moduli $q$.
-Notably, Nguyen \cite{Ng} applied the Banks, Heath-Brown, Shparlinski method to the 3-fold divisor function and obtained an averaged level of distribution of $2/3$ for $d_3(n)$.
-In concrete terms, Nguyen showed that when one averages over all coprime residue classes $a\ (\bmod\ q)$, the error term in the sum of $d_3(n)$ up to $X$ in the progression $n\equiv a\ (\bmod\ q)$ exhibits cancellation for all moduli $q\ll X^{2/3-\varepsilon}$.This result matched the $2/3$ distribution level on average, corresponding to the classical Selberg–Hooley bound in an averaged setting.
+In particular, Nguyen \cite{Ng} applied the method of Banks, Heath-Brown, and Shparlinski to the ternary divisor function and obtained an averaged exponent of distribution $2/3$ for $d_3(n)$.
+In concrete terms, Nguyen showed that when one averages over all coprime residue classes $a\ (\bmod\ q)$, the error term in the sum of $d_3(n)$ up to $X$ over the progression $n\equiv a\ (\bmod\ q)$ exhibits cancellation for all moduli $q\ll X^{2/3-\varepsilon}$.This result matched the $2/3$ distribution level on average, corresponding to the classical Selberg–Hooley bound in an averaged setting.
 Blomer \cite{Bl} introduced a simplified, more analytic approach using the Voronoi summation formula, which streamlined the analysis of divisor sums in progressions.

-Parry \cite{Pa1} revisited the distribution of $d_3(n)$ in arithmetic progressions and gave a proof same as Blomer that $d_3$ has an exponent of distribution $2/3$ on average.\\ \\ Recently, for $k=4$, Parry \cite{Pa2} used the Petrow-Young \cite{PY} subconvexity bound for Dirichlet $L$-functions to show that $d_4(n)$ has an exponent of distribution $4/7$ when allowing an average over $a\ (\bmod q)$, for prime $q$.
+Parry \cite{Pa1} revisited the distribution of $d_3(n)$ in arithmetic progressions and gave a proof, similar to Blomer’s, that $d_3$ has exponent of distribution $2/3$ on average.

+Recently, in the case $k=4$, Parry \cite{Pa2} used the Petrow-Young \cite{PY} subconvexity bound for Dirichlet $L$-functions to show that $d_4(n)$ has exponent of distribution $4/7$ after averaging over $a\ (\bmod q)$, for prime $q$.